antronerds/r2-training-courses/docs/RNA_seq_data_analysis_Using_Rheumatoid_Arthritis_data.md

 Each dot is a sample and the axes are the more abstract t-SNE variables (v1 and v2).

  So far the black dots do not give us much insight.
-To see whether any biological process might determine the similarity in expression profiles, we can color the dots with a track.
+To see whether any biological process might determine the similarity in expression profiles.
+We can color the dots with a track.
 Sometimes, biological or clinical annotation groups correspond with the t-SNE ordering of the samples in the plot.

 * Colors are not set by default.
 Under the graph, first adjust *ColorMode:* **Color by Track** and *Track for color:* **tissue (2 cat)**; click next for the changes to take effect.